 Furthermore, using big-O notation, we can assume that the different operations used in an algorithm take the same time, which simplifies the analysis considerably.
 Big-O notation is used extensively to estimate the number of operations an algorithm uses as its input grows.
 With the help of this notation, we can determine whether it is practical to use a particular algorithm to solve a problem as the size of the input increases.
 Furthermore, using big-O notation, we can compare two algorithms to determine which is more efficient as the size of the input grows.
 For instance, if we have two algorithms for solving a problem, one using $100n^2 + 17n + 4$ operations and the other using n^3 operations, big-O notation can help us see that the first algorithm uses considerably fewer operations when n is large, even though it uses more operations for small values of n, such as n = 10.
-This section introduces big-O notation and the related big-Omega and big-Theta notations.
-We will explain how big-O, big-Omega, and big-Theta estimates are constructed and establish estimates for some important functions that are used in the analysis of algorithms.
+This section introduces big-O notation and the related big-Omega and big-Omega and big-Omega and big-Omega and big-Omega, and big-Omega, and big-Omega are constructed and establish estimates for some important functions that are used in the analysis of algorithms.